shrirampiyer/Storage-Optmizer/README.md

    git clone https://github.com/shrirampiyer/Storage-Optmizer.git

 ```
-2.Open the script file and set the TARGET_PATH variable to the directory containing the files you wish to manage:
+2. Open the script file and set the TARGET_PATH variable to the directory containing the files you wish to manage:

    ```bash